 During those early GN’R days, Slash, just like the rest of the band, was struggling to make ends meet, and couldn’t afford a Gibson Les Paul, so he was given a Les Paul replica built by luthier Kris Derrig.
 Slash has used that guitar on every single piece of music he has recorded ever since.
 In fact, the guitar was so good that Gibson decided to make a replica of a replica, and the result is Gibson’s AFD Les Paul guitar which matches the specs of the “original”.
 Although Gibson has been more than ready to sue other manufacturers for copying their design, it turns out that protecting the design of a guitar body with a patent is a very difficult thing to do, which is why there are so many copies available nowadays.

-So, given the right materials and a capable luthier or manufacturer, you can end up with a Les Paul style axe that matches the original pretty closely.
+So, given the right materials and a capable luthier or manufacturer, you can end up with a Les Paul style guitar that matches the original pretty closely.
 But, in order to choose a good copy, let’s see what makes the original so coveted:

 Les Paul Guitar Body